folio-org/docs/content/en/docs/Users/_index.md

 -   Click **Save & close**.

-A *Export in progress* message appears and depending on your browser and its configurations, the file is either automatically downloaded or you are prompted to open and save it.
+An *Export in progress* message appears and depending on your browser and its configurations, the file is either automatically downloaded or you are prompted to open and save it.
 If there are no transactions to report, a *No items found* message appears and no file is generated.

 ## Financial transaction detail report